goadesign/pulse/README.md

 # Ponos

-Ponos enables event drivent distributed architectures by providing scalable event streaming and tenanted worker pools based on Redis.
+Ponos enables event driven distributed architectures by providing scalable event streaming and tenanted worker pools based on Redis.

-## Streaming
+## Streams

 Ponos streams provide a flexible mechanism for routing events across a fleet of microservices.
 Event sinks can subscribe to multiple streams and consume events